Feminist views on transgender topics: Gender-critical feminism and trans-exclusionary radical feminism

 Feminists who describe themselves as "gender-critical" say that biological sex is "real, important, and immutable" and is "not to be conflated with gender identity", and that feminism should organize with emphasis on the basis of sex rather than gender.
 In her book Material Girls: Why Reality Matters for Feminism, Kathleen Stock described those whom she considered gender-critical feminists as being critics of gender in the sense of social stereotypes.
 Stock wrote: "Gender-critical feminists particularly rebel against the idea, implicit in gender identity theory, that what makes you a woman or a man is a feeling.
 As far as they are concerned, this feeling could only be, deep down, about the applicability of restrictive and damaging sex-associated stereotypes to yourself."

 These feminists are also often referred to as transgender-exclusionary radical feminists or TERFs by their opponents.
-They hold beliefs considered transphobic by most other feminists, such as the belief that transgender identities are invalid, incoherent, or irrelevant, opposition to certain kinds of legal recognition and medical care for transgender people, and support for exclusion of trans women from women's spaces and organizations in favor of single-sex spaces.
+They hold beliefs considered transphobic by many other feminists, such as the belief that transgender identities are invalid, incoherent, or irrelevant, opposition to certain kinds of legal recognition and medical care for transgender people, and support for exclusion of trans women from women's spaces and organizations in favor of single-sex spaces.

 Claire Thurlow states that "what was once termed TERF ... is now more often referred to as gender critical feminism/feminist ... despite efforts to obscure the point, gender critical feminism continues to rely on transphobic tropes, moral panics and essentialist understandings of men and women.
 These factors also continue to link trans-exclusionary feminism to anti-feminist reactionary politics and other 'anti-gender' movements."
 Feminist Viv Smythe, who is credited with coining the term "TERF", says it was intended to be a "technically neutral description ... to distinguish TERFs from other [radical feminists] ... who were trans*-positive/neutral."

 These feminists generally prefer the term "gender-critical", and often consider TERF to be inaccurate, or a slur.
 Those described as TERFs or gender-critical are not necessarily associated with radical feminism.
 While these parties lack influence in academic feminist philosophy, they are relatively powerful in opposing transgender rights in the United Kingdom.
 Commenting on the bestselling books Material Girls: Why Reality Matters for Feminism by Kathleen Stock and Trans: When Ideology Meets Reality by Helen Joyce, New Statesman writer Louise Perry observed that gender-critical ideas that had been on the fringes in 2004, when Julie Bindel was accused of transphobia, had become mainstream in the United Kingdom by 2021.